Jinntec/Fore/assets/@vaadin/vaadin-usage-statistics/README.md

 # Gathers usage statistics for components used during application development

-To be able to understand and focus development more efficiently, Vaadin gathers product usage statistics from developers. **No statistics or other data is collected from the users of the applications based on any Vaadin technologies.**
+To be able to understand and focus development more efficiently, Vaadin gathers product usage statistics during development time and ties this to users who are logged in to their Vaadin account. **No statistics or other data is collected from the users of the applications based on any Vaadin technologies.**

-Periodical random sampling is used to ensure only statistical data is collected. **We do not track individual users.**

 Statistics are only gathered when the application is in [development mode](https://github.com/vaadin/vaadin-development-mode-detector).
 Statistics are automatically disabled and the statistics gathering code is automatically excluded from production builds.